mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 ### GENASSIST

 GenAssist was established by the Solomani during the Interstellar Wars period.
-With their successes against the crumbling First Imperium, the Terrans found themselves acquiring more and more alien worlds.
-GenAssist was founded to assist in the colonization of new worlds, charging them with the adaption of native Terran life forms to alien biomes.
+With their successes against the crumbling First Imperium, the [[Terra|Terran]]s found themselves acquiring more and more alien worlds.
+GenAssist was founded to assist in the colonization of new worlds, charging them with the adaption of native [[Terra|Terran]] life forms to alien biomes.

 After a few initial missteps, one of which almost destroyed the natural ecology of Ishimshugli in the Sol subsector, GenAssist began to produce great breakthroughs in the understanding and implementation of genetic engineering techniques.

-While scientists at GenAssist were hard at work making physiological modification to Terran livestock, agricultural crops and even humans, a splinter group within the organization began to look at other possibilities.
-Over the next several decades, under the guidance of Dr Francisco Montes and, later, Dr Victor Haerinck, modifications were made to the brains of several Terran life forms such as cetaceans, pachyderms, ursines and canines.
+While scientists at GenAssist were hard at work making physiological modification to [[Terra|Terran]] livestock, agricultural crops and even humans, a splinter group within the organization began to look at other possibilities.
+Over the next several decades, under the guidance of Dr Francisco Montes and, later, Dr Victor Haerinck, modifications were made to the brains of several [[Terra|Terran]] life forms such as cetaceans, pachyderms, ursines and canines.
 By far, the most successful improvements were made to various cetacean species.

 Early in their research, they abandoned work with the species Orinus orca which, although progressing towards true intelligence very rapidly, was deemed far too large to be easily transported off world.
 Although some fought the decision, GenAssist directors held fast; the firm's charter specified work was to be aimed at the promotion of offworld colonization.